Coronavirus (COVID-19) infection control for care providers

 Personal protective equipment (PPE) guidelines

 The current guidance for care homes can be found at COVID-19: how to work safely in care homes.
 Guidance has also been issued for domiciliary care at COVID-19: how to work safely in domiciliary care.
 These pages include videos and diagrams about putting on and taking off PPE.
+PPE can be ordered via the PPE portal.

-Note: PPE is only effective when combined with: hand hygiene (cleaning your hands regularly and appropriately); respiratory hygiene and avoiding touching your face with your hands, and following standard infection prevention and control precautions.
+PPE is only effective when combined with: hand hygiene (cleaning your hands regularly and appropriately); respiratory hygiene and avoiding touching your face with your hands, and following standard infection prevention and control precautions.

 PPE should be: